-Cause: The June 30, 2007 audit report was not contracted until after the due date.
+Cause: The June 30, 2007 audit report was not contracted until after the due date resulting in late completion.

 Effect: Noncompliance with state law.
 In addition, users of the financial statements such as legislators, creditors, bondholders, state and federal grantors, etc., do not have timely audit reports and financial statements for their review.
 And, late audit reports could have an effect on state and federal funding.